Eliza Van Bibber School

 About the Committee

-The Community Committee for our school functions much like a school council.
-Members meet monthly and collaborate with the Principal and school administrators to support planning and day‑to‑day operations.
-The FNSB Board of Trustees is committed to upholding the direction and initiatives of Community Committees, enabling local agency and purpose.
+The Community Committee is the governing body of our school.
+The FNSB is committed to upholding the direction and initiatives of Community Committees, enabling local agency and purpose.

 What Members Do